-Stilt houses, or pile dwellings as they are sometimes called, used to be very common in Port Moresby but today there are only two stilt villages left in PNG’s capital – Hanuabada on the north-west outskirts of the city and Koki at the eastern end of Ela Beach.
+Hanuabada Stilt Village… Stilt houses, or pile dwellings as they are sometimes called, used to be very common in PNG’s capital Port Moresby.
+But times have changed and today there are only two stilt villages left – Hanuabada on the north-west outskirts of the city and Koki at the eastern end of Ela Beach.

 A third stilt village is located at Tubuseraia, just off the Magi Highway on the the southern edge of Bootless Bay, about 20km to the south-east of Port Moresby.

-Hanuabada means “great village” in the Motu language and the Motu, together with the Koitabu tribe, are the original native people of the Port Moresby area.
+Hanuabada means “great village” in the Motu language.
+The Motu are, together with the Koitabu tribe, the original native people of the Port Moresby area.

 The Motu were a sea-going people who lived on the south coast of the main island of New Guinea and were renowned for their annual hiri trading expeditions to distant parts of the Gulf of Papua.